flaf/miscellaneous/puppet/modules/moo/README.md

     # Optional.
 The name of the captain database and the
     # MySQL username able to modify this database.
 In fact,
-    # these keys are not settable and the 'moobot' value is
+    # these keys are not changeable and the 'moobot' value
-    # the only possible value.
+    # is the only possible value.
     name: 'moobot'
     user: 'moobot'

     # The MySQL password of the `moobot` MySQL user used by
-    # moobot programms to connect to the `moobot` database
+    # moobot program to connect to the `moobot` database
     # in captain.
-    password: '%{alias("_moobot_db_pwd_")}'
+    password: 'xxx...xxx'

   memcached:
     # The addresses of the memcached servers used by the
     # moodles.
+Be careful to the specific syntax.
     servers:
       - 'tcp:://memcached01:11211'
       - 'tcp:://memcached02:11211'

   mongodb:
     # The fqdns, IP addresses etc. of the mongodb servers
-    # used by the moodles.
+    # used by the moodles with the port value.
     servers:
-      - 'mongodb01:27017'
+      - 'mongodb01.domain.tld:27017'
-      - 'mongodb02:27017'
+      - 'mongodb02.domain.tld:27017'
-      - 'mongodb03:27017'
+      - 'mongodb03.domain.tld:27017'

     # The replicatset used by the mongodb servers.
     replicaset: 'mongodbmoodle'